ethteck/pokemonsnap/README.md

 `pip3 install -r requirements.txt`

 # To use
-1. Place the US Pokemon Snap rom into the root of the repository as "baserom.z64".
+1. Place the US Pokemon Snap rom (retail, not kiosk demo) into the root of the repository as "baserom.z64".
 2. Set up tools and extract the rom: `make setup`
 3. Re-assemble the rom: `make`